Matt Neal: Australia

 Neal has competed at the Bathurst 1000 on four occasions; in 1997 and 1998 with Steven Richards in a Team Dynamics Nissan Primera, in 2000 in a Paul Morris Motorsport Holden Commodore VT with Paul Morris.
-Withdrew from 2001 where he was due to co-drive with Paul Morris due to the 9/11 terrorist attacks a month before the race and in 2008 in a Paul Morris Motorsport Holden Commodore VE with Boris Said.
+He withdrew from 2001 where he was due to co-drive with Paul Morris due to the 9/11 terrorist attacks a month before the race and in 2008 in a Paul Morris Motorsport Holden Commodore VE with Boris Said.
 He also drove with Morris at the 2001 Queensland 500.